Mary Chen

-Mary Chen or Chen Man-li (陳曼麗; born 5 February 1955) is a Taiwanese environmentalist and politician.
+Chen Man-li (陳曼麗; born 5 February 1955), also known by her English name Mary Chen, is a Taiwanese environmentalist and politician.
 A longtime leader of the Homemakers' Union and Foundation and the National Union of Taiwan Women’s Associations, she was an active member of Green Party Taiwan before joining the Democratic Progressive Party in 2015.
 She represented the DPP in the 2016 legislative elections, and won a seat via party list proportional representation.

 Education

-Chen earned a master's in business administration from San Diego State University in the United States.
+Chen earned a Master of Business Administration (M.B.A.) from San Diego State University in the United States.